ebu/radiodns-manager/RadioDns-PlugIt/README.md

 Migrations are done automatically by the server at startup if needed.

-### Migration Issue with Log INdexs or with constraint on Logo
+### Migration Issue with Log Indexs or with constraint on Logo

 If you end up stuck on alembic upgrade because of an index or because of a foreign key constraint.
 Make sure that the constrains are fine.
 Use the following to check service_provider logos for example: